Home

 Photo: BC Archives

 Chainsaw artist Glenn Greensides created an exhibit entitled "Tribute To The Forest" at Grouse Mountain near Vancouver.
-It features larger-than-life carvings from old growth timber such as a logger (right).
+It features larger than life carvings from old growth timber such as a logger (right).
 The powersaw he holds began to be used for industrial logging in the 1940s in BC and had devastating effect on the big trees.
 The exhibit was funded by Forest Renewal BC, a government silviculture initiative.
 BC's Ministry of Forestry boasts that with the 1994 Forest Practices Code a new "era of sustainability" was launched, but there has never been evidence that this is anything other than yet another greenwashing slogan.

 Coastal BC was considered "A Logger's Eden" by immigrants from northern Europe who had experience in the forest industries of Germany, Sweden and Finland where the primaeval forests had long ago been cut down.
 The abundant native Douglas fir species, for example, is the tallest conifer in the world.
 To fell a giant fir, loggers made a deep undercut in the heartwood of the tree using cross cut saws and axes (right).
 Felling big trees was dangerous and loggers were seen as heroic figures in an industry plagued by frequent death and maiming caused by rolling logs, falling trees, heavy cables and machinery.